-The proposed hemp cultivation area is within the pre-disturbed circumference of an existing turf farm.
-As this land has been developed for agriculture, with irrigation, pesticides, and swathing of crops being part of the day-to-day operation of the previous agricultural business, Planning staff has reviewed the proposed hemp operation and determined that Conditional Use Permit 2019-07/Eco Holdings does not have the potential to cause environmental impacts that exceed thresholds of significance, either individually or cumulatively.
-It is worth noting that the current turf farm operation, regardless of its water intensity, was permitted to operate without any special use permits, as a principle permitted use, under the Inyo County land use designation of Open Space.

-D. Based upon the environmental evaluation of the proposed project, the Planning Department finds that the project does not have the potential to create a significant adverse impact on flora or fauna; natural, scenic and historic resources; the local economy; public health, safety, and welfare.
+- C. Potential adverse environmental impacts will not exceed thresholds of significance, either individually or cumulatively. - The proposed cannabis cultivation area is within the pre-disturbed circumference of an existing turf farm.
+As this land has been developed for agriculture, with irrigation, pesticides, and swathing of crops being part of the day-to-day operation of the previous agricultural business, Planning staff has reviewed the proposed cannabis operation and determined that Conditional Use Permit 2019-10/Nanofarms does not have the potential to cause environmental impacts that exceed thresholds of significance, either individually or cumulatively.
+It is worth noting that the current turf farm operation, regardless of its water intensity, was permitted to operate without any special use permits, as a principle permitted use, under the Inyo County land use designation of Open Space. - D. Based upon the environmental evaluation of the proposed project, the Planning Department finds that the project does not have the potential to create a significant adverse impact on flora or fauna; natural, scenic and historic resources; the local economy; public health, safety, and welfare.
 This constitutes a Mitigated Negative Finding for the Mandatory Findings required by Section 15065 of the CEQA Guidelines.

-Mitigation will be built into the project, as conditions of approval for the proposed future hemp cultivation use, in the following ways:
+Mitigation will be built into the project, as conditions of approval for the proposed future cannabis cultivation use, in the following ways: